 Once you are successful in conceiving, you now have the significant task of growing a healthy baby while staying fit and healthy yourself.

 Firstly, it is important to have the right diet for yourself and your fetus.
 You need enough good quality nutrients to keep up your energy and give your baby what it needs to grow.
 A Nutritionist can help advise about your diet and any supplements recommendations, and if you are suffering morning sickness, certain remedies can also help.

-Acupuncture can be very effective in helping with morning sickness and maintaining overall health.
+Acupuncture can be very effective in helping with pregnancy musculoskeletal pains, nausea and vomiting.

 As the pregnancy progresses, your body goes through many changes which might result in back, hip and even rib pain.
 Chiropractic and massage are both very effective and gentle methods of reducing these symptoms.

 Birth signifies the end of pregnancy and is the delivery of 1 or more babies.
 The most common form of birth is vaginal, but it may also occur by Cesarean section.
 There are 3 stages, and in total can take anywhere from a few hours to more than 24 hrs.
 The body is quite amazing and is able to do this successfully and with relative ease most of the time.
 A few factors are pertinent for the birth to go smoothly, and hence can cause issues if they don’t.
 These factors are:

 - Placenta position.
 If it is in the way of the cervix (opening to the uterus) then a Cesarian is required.